mihirchaudhari/mihirchaudhari.github.io/_posts/2023-08-01-mafia-love-sound.md

 thumb: "/projects/mafia_love/speaker.webp"
 ---

-## Breifly, How Sound is Generated
+## Briefly, How Sound is Generated

 Sound can be captured in a wave, and we hear sound because the air transmits sound waves which are picked up by our ears.
 If we can create waves (the audio data), we can feed that into a speaker which will vibrate the